Mahmud-cse/Admin_DashBoard/README.md

 # Admin DashBoard
-This is JS work of an Admin DashBoard
+This is JS work of an Admin DashBoard.
+Has all the necessary functions in hier.